Overview

 Clients are urged to compare any reports that they receive from the Firm or its agents

-with the statements provided by their custodian.
+with the statements provided by their Custodian.

 Item 16 Investment Discretion